jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 ## Something concrete

 That's enough of the initial setup for the time being.
-Let's start defining something more concrete and start building out something that will actually do something.
-Right now, the `Stream` type has no concrete implementation, so let's start there.
+Let's start defining something more concrete.

-We'll define a base implementation of the stream that will just hold some data.
-Successive calls to `next` will just return each of the items within that stream, so we'll use an internal _"pointer"_ that will just hold the index of the current item in `items`:
+We'll define a base implementation of the `Stream` that will just hold some data.
+Successive calls to `next` will return each of the items within that stream, so we'll use an internal _"pointer"_ that will hold the index of the current item in `items`:

 ```java
 public class ItemStream<T> implements Stream<T> {